antarctica/bas-style-kit-docs/README.md

 This documentation is built as a static website, using Jekyll.

-**This project uses version 0.1.0 of the Base flavour of the BAS Base Project - Pristine**.

 **Note:** Production instances of this project are currently **NOT** supported.

-**Note:** This project is currently being updated to use Docker, and switch CI/CD provider to GitLab.

 ## Editing